 My music degree is from Musicians Institute in Los Angeles, CA.

 Students are encouraged to thoughtfully construct playlists to provide me with a sense of what they love most about music and what songs they would like to learn.
-My approach to teaching is flexible: I can provide very structured practice and study, or approach lessons very laid back and spontaneous.
-Every student learns differently, and that's what makes teaching music so interesting for me.
 Primary lesson objectives revolve around realistic, attainable goals for the short and longterm that my students and I create together.
 Providing a working understanding of music theory is very important to me, and it's tremendously rewarding to watch my students grow into well-rounded, fully-functional musicians.

 Please feel free to reach out via phone or firstname.lastname@example.org